nunezpaul/practice_problems/max_substring_m_unique_chars/README.md

-Find the longest substring with k unique characters in a given string Given a string you need to print longest possible substring that has exactly M unique characters.
-If there are more than one substring of longest possible length, then print any one of them.
+Find the longest substring with k unique characters in a given string Given a string you need to print the length of the longest possible substring that has exactly M unique characters.

   Examples: